To use FTP, you first need to set the proper settings to allow Windows Explorer to connect to the FTP server. We'll walk you through the steps below.

-- Open "Control Panel" via your start menu and double click on Internet Options.
+- Open Control Panel via your start menu and double click on Internet Options.

-- Select the Advanced tab at the top and scroll down to "Enable FTP folder view" (outside of Internet Explorer) and make sure it is checked.
+- Select the Advanced tab at the top and scroll down to Enable FTP folder view (outside of Internet Explorer) and make sure it is checked.

-- Scroll down to "Use Passive FTP" (for Firewall and DSL modem compatibility) and make sure it is checked.
+- Scroll down to Use Passive FTP (for Firewall and DSL modem compatibility) and make sure it is checked.
 Click OK to save these settings.

-- The "Add Network Place Wizard" will open; click on the Next button.
+- The Add Network Location Wizard will open; click Next.

-- Select the "Choose another network location" option and click Next.
+- Select the Choose another network location option and click Next.